These skipping skills will really test your hand-eye coordination, timing, and stamina, and, as they can take a while to perfect…. your patience!

 skip-hop tip: The key to a smooth transition from one foot to the other is to concentrate on placing the foot that is doing a “heel tap” back to the normal foot position (in the middle) at the same time as placing the foot that was in the normal position into a “toe tap” position.

-One knee raised to waist height on first turn of the skipping rope and then dropped on the next turn and so on.
+One knee raised to waist height on the first turn of the skipping rope and then dropped on the next turn and so on.

 skip-hop tip: When lowering the leg onto the floor, only touch your toe onto the floor, do not make it bear any weight as this will make it harder to keep your rhythm.
 This skipping skill provides a superb lower abdominal workout.

 The starting position is feet together.
-Lift the knee to waist height (Knee Raise Skipping Skill #24), place the foot of that leg behind as with a scissor skip (Forward Straddle Skipping Skill #2) and then back to the starting position of feet together.
+Lift the knee to waist height (Knee Raise Skipping Skill #24), place the foot of that leg behind as with a scissor skip (Forward Straddle Skipping Skill #2) and then back to the starting position of the feet together.

 For this skipping skill, the Knee Raise (Skipping Skill #24) is followed by a high kick on the same leg.
 When kicking, the skipper must kick from the hip, not the knee.

-skip-hop tip: Saying “up, down, kick, down” will help to keep rhythm and remind the skipper of the sequence.
+skip-hop tip: Saying “up, down, kick, down” will help to keep the rhythm and remind the skipper of the sequence.
 Also, as with the knee raise, when lowering the leg onto the floor, only touch your toe onto the floor, do not make it bear any weight as this will make it harder to keep your rhythm.

 Frog Can Can